rgoshen/dev_alley/README.md

 ### Test production before deploy

 After running a build in the client 👆, cd into the root of the project.
+Make sure you duplicate default.json and rename to production.json in the config folder.
 And run...

 Linux/Unix